andreaferretti/lethe/README.md

 A lot remains to be done, and here is a tentative plan:

-* Clients have to mantain some form of key to get access to the data.
-This includes both a private key in the traditional sense, and additional information that allows to reconstruct to structure of data on the server.
-  Everything is designed so that such information is serializable, but a mechanism to save the key to a file and restore a previous session is not implemented yet.
 * Making it work in Scala.js.
 Most of the work is done: we have chosen libraries that cross-compile, and the communication with the server itself is handled by a very simple interface, allowing other transports than